Pakistan to send three planes-load of COVID-19 relief goods to Iraq

 The next two consignments will be sent in the coming week, the Foreign Office spokesperson said in a statement.

-He viewed that the COVID-19 pandemic was a global challenge, which could only be contained with international solidarity and cooperation.
+“The COVID-19 pandemic is a global challenge, which can only be contained with international solidarity and cooperation.”

 The government and people of Pakistan stood by their Iraqi brethren in this difficult time, he added.